nevaehph/libraryxyz/README.md

 # Library XYZ

 ## Introduction
 An Online Web Portal setup made for the purpose of Tech Assessment.
-The Home Page features the Library Pod Booking Form which upon submission, displays to the user an ackowledgement page with the details from the prioer Booking Form.
+The Home Page features the Library Pod Booking Form which upon submission, displays to the user an ackowledgement page with the details from the prior page's form.

 ## Setup Instructions
 1. Clone the respository